Find out about your student ID card, where and when to collect it and what to do if you lose it.

 Getting your student ID card as a new student

-You will be asked to upload a passport style photo as part of the online registration process.
+You will be asked to upload a passport-style photo as part of the online registration process.
 This photo will be used to produce your ID card.
-If you decide you want a different picture on your student ID card, or you have uploaded an inappropriate picture, a reprint costs £10.

-Once you have completed registration, if you don't require a visa, you will be able to collect your student ID card from the Student Centre.
+Once you have completed registration, if you don’t have a visa, you will be able to collect your student ID card from the Student Centre.

-If you are expecting a maintenance loan, once you have collected your ID card we will tell Student Finance that you have arrived at the University.
+If you’re expecting a maintenance loan, once you have collected your ID card we will tell Student Finance you have arrived at the University.
 After we confirm this with Student Finance, it can take between three and five working days for funds to transfer to your bank account.
-The earliest possible payment date for most students will be Monday 29 September, which is the start of teaching.

 Collecting your ID card if you are on a visa

-If you are an international student on a student visa, you must come to an in-person registration session to complete the registration process and collect your student ID card.
+If you have a Student visa, you must come to an in-person registration session to complete the registration process and collect your student ID card.

-If you are on a non-student visa, we will make arrangements for you to collect your ID card once your registration status has been confirmed.
+If you are on a different visa, we will make arrangements for you to collect your ID card once your registration status has been confirmed.

 Lost, stolen or damaged cards